 The methodology for the various components of circulareconomy.earth, as well as updates to the policy map and trade data explorer, is explained below.

 The current geographical scope of the project includes Latin America and the Caribbean, Africa and South Asia.
-The map will be updated with policies from South Asia in the first half of 2021.
+The map will be updated with policies from South Asia in 2021.
 The map includes policies in the following four categories: